How to Make a Cartoon: A Complete Production Guide

 - Predictable review cycles and fewer freelancer handoffs

-A useful parallel exists in other creative businesses.
-Teams building media brands, artist brands, or content operations often reach a point where process matters as much as talent.
-This piece on managing your record label is about a different industry, but the underlying lesson holds up.
-Creative output gets more stable when roles, systems, and decision rights are clear.
+I also look outside when internal stakeholders keep changing direction mid-project, because a managed process absorbs that far better than a single overextended in-house creative.
+A useful parallel shows up in other creative businesses.
+Teams building media brands or content operations hit a point where process matters as much as talent, and this piece on managing your record label sits in a different industry while making the same point: output gets stable when roles, systems, and decision rights are clear.

 Freelancers, agencies, and ongoing creative teams are not the same thing

-The better question is “What setup lets us make this well, repeatedly, and without dragging marketing into production chaos?”
+The weak question is “can we make this ourselves?”
+Many teams can, eventually.
+The better question is “what setup lets us make this well, over and over, without dragging marketing into production chaos?”